What are May/June Beetles?

 Additionally, applying beneficial entomopathogenic nematodes during May and June is effective because of the presence of overlapping generations of their grubs and pupae in the soil.
 Furthermore, newly emerged mated female beetles lay eggs during this period, and the hatched young grubs are known to be susceptible to beneficial nematodes.
 This strategy halts the emergence of May/June beetle adults and the movement of grubs into deep soil for overwintering.

 For effective control of white grubs, apply 25,000 beneficial nematodes per square foot or 1 billion nematodes per acre of turfgrass using water cans equipped with sprinkler heads in late April, May, and early June (Photo 7).
 Apply the nematodes in the marked areas either early in the morning or late in the evening to prevent exposure to UV light, which can kill nematodes quickly.
 Since nematodes require a water film for movement in the soil, immediately irrigate the treated area after applying the nematodes.

 Mechanism of White Grub Control with Beneficial Nematodes

 When beneficial nematodes are introduced to the turfgrass, they locate grubs and pupae, entering their body cavity through natural openings such as the mouth, anus, and breathing pores (Photo 8).
-Once inside, Steinernema carpocapsae and Heterorhabditis bacteriophora nematodes release symbiotic bacteria, Xenorhabdus nematophilus and Photorhabdus luminescens, respectively, into the grub’s bloodstream.
-These bacteria multiply, causing septicemia and resulting in the death of mature grubs within 48 hours of infection, thereby preventing the emergence of next generation May/June beetle adults (Photo 8).
+Once inside, Heterorhabditis bacteriophora nematodes will release symbiotic bacteria, Xenorhabdus nematophilus into the grub’s blood.
+Steinernema carpocapsae will release Photorhabdus luminescens bacteria into the grub’s bloodstream.
+These bacteria will multiply, causing septicemia and resulting in the death of mature grubs within 48 hours of infection, thereby preventing the emergence of next generation May/June beetle adults (Photo 8).